Lasya-G/Optimised-Encoder-and-Decoder-blocks-for-Modified-Radix-4-booth-multiplier/README.md

 Comparing the results, the project shows that the new setups are better in terms of both the space they take up and the power they use, compared to the usual multiplexer-based multipliers.
 This is particularly important when we need to save resources.
 When used in Fast Fourier Transform butterflies, the improved multipliers do better than those using the standard ‘*' operator.
 This means they're better in terms of space, power, and how fast they work.
 Overall, these improvements can make a real difference in applications that process signals.

-For detailed explanation, please refer to the link below:
+For detailed explanation, please refer to the ![link][https://iiitbac-my.sharepoint.com/:b:/g/personal/lasya_g_iiitb_ac_in/ETzMfUXCn6lPolQbSu5D7iYBFlVc4oeQEuanmx-4R7904A?e=k65AbX] below:
 https://iiitbac-my.sharepoint.com/:b:/g/personal/lasya_g_iiitb_ac_in/ETzMfUXCn6lPolQbSu5D7iYBFlVc4oeQEuanmx-4R7904A?e=k65AbX